-BARACLUDE® (entecavir) is indicated for the treatment of chronic hepatitis B virus infection in adults with evidence of active viral replication and either evidence of persistent elevations in serum aminotransferases (ALT or AST) or histologically active disease.
+BARACLUDE® (entecavir) is indicated for the treatment of chronic hepatitis B virus infection in adults and pediatric patients 2 years of age and older with evidence of active viral replication and either evidence of persistent elevations in serum aminotransferases (ALT or AST) or histologically active disease.

 The following points should be considered when initiating therapy with BARACLUDE:

-- This indication is based on histologic, virologic, biochemical, and serologic responses in nucleoside-treatment-na´ve and lamivudine-resistant adult subjects with HBeAg-positive or HBeAg-negative chronic HBV infection and compensated liver disease [see Clinical Studies].
+- In adult patients, this indication is based on clinical trial data in nucleoside-inhibitor-treatment-na´ve and lamivudine-resistant subjects with HBeAg-positive and HBeAg-negative HBV infection and compensated liver disease and a more limited number of subjects with decompensated liver disease [see Clinical Studies].

 DOSAGE AND ADMINISTRATION

 BARACLUDE should be administered on an empty stomach (at least 2 hours after a meal and 2 hours before the next meal).